ezsystems/ezplatform/INSTALL.md

     $ php ezpublish/console ezplatform:install --env prod demo-clean
     ```

     **Note**: Password for the generated `admin` user is `publish`, this name and password is needed when you would like to login to backend Platform UI.
-Future versions will prompt you for a unique password during installion.
+Future versions will prompt you for a unique password during installation.

 You can now point your browser to the installation and browse the site.
 To access the Platform UI backend, use the `/shell` URL.